ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## When not to use

 Do not use the 'add another' component to collect lengthy or complex data, especially if it needs multiple components to collect it.

-Lengthy or complex data entered into the 'add another' component will create a very long page.
+This type of data will create a very long page.
 This could be a problem because:

 - the items are only saved when the user submits the page (they'l lose it if they refresh the page or accidentally close it)
 - users may find it hard to check what they've entered against a paper form or spreadsheet